 Students who are selected to attend any of these opportunities will be funded up to 70% of their international travel and registration costs.
-Some information and dates are still to be finalised.

 - Please read carefully as each opportunity may be targeted to specific year groups.

 - A maximum of two applications per opportunity per school will be allowed.

 - do not bind your application’ one staple at the top of the left-hand corner is required.

 - When collating your application, it must be in the following order from top to bottom: Application Form; letter from student; testimonial from school; academic record; 1 page CV; birth certificate or copy of passport.